Viral load and infectivity

 If you and your partner want to stop using condoms, it is important to discuss the level of safety with which you are comfortable before you stop using condoms.

-Seek to Know What It Is to Be and Be Undetectable - It May Be Necessary to Be Didactic or Didactic!
-Seems Risible !?
+Get Informed About Being and Being Undetectable - You May Need to Be Didactic or Didactic!
+Sounds laughable !?
 Yes I know!
 But it is not!

-Did you, as a teenager, need to teach someone even less experienced to kiss?
+Did you in your teens have to teach someone even less experienced to kiss?
 Yeah….

 It may be necessary to explain or discuss what an undetectable viral load means with seronegative partners.
 You may need some time to clearly understand the situation before making a decision.